yargs/yargs/docs/api.md

 require('yargs').argv
 ```

-You can also pass in the `process.argv` yourself:
+You can also pass in the arguments yourself:

 ```javascript
 require('yargs')([ '-x', '1', '-y', '2' ]).argv